 - do people know how to manage their money?

-- people that cant manage money
+- why people cant manage money

-- people who can manage their money
+- can some people not manage money

 - Relationship between people and money